View Joyce Huber's Obituary on SJ-R.com and share memories

 Springfield, IL—Joyce Ann Huber, 60, of Springfield, formerly of Hillsboro, passed away Friday Jan.
 10, 2020 in Hillsboro.

 Funeral services will be Saturday Jan.
-18, 2020 at 11:00 AM at Hillsboro Presbyterian Church in Hillsboro officiating will be Shawn Huber and Rev. Kenny Vallelonga, pastor of World Harvest Church in Hillsboro.
+18, 2020 at 11:00 AM at Hillsboro Presbyterian Church in Hillsboro.
 Visitation will be Saturday from 9:00 AM until service time at the church.

 Burial will be in St. Johns Cemetery in Coffeen.